apache/incubator-gluten/README.md

 # 4 Contribution

-Gluten project welcomes everyone to contribute.
+Contributing code to Gluten project is welcome!

 ## 4.1 Community

-Currently we communicate with all developers and users in a wechat group(Chinese only), and a Spark channel in Velox Slack group.
+Currently, we communicate with developers/users in a wechat group (Chinese only) and a Spark channel in Velox Slack group.
 Contact us if you would like to join in.
-Refer to Contact info below
+Refer to Contact info below.

 ## 4.2 Bug Reports

-Feel free to submit any bugs, issues or enhancement requirements to github issue list.
-Be sure to follow the bug fill template so we can solve it quickly.
-If you already implement a PR and would like to contribute, you may submit an issue firstly and refer to the issue in the PR.
+Feel free to submit any bug or enhancement requirement to github issue list.
+Be sure to follow the template to clearly describe your issue.
+For contributing code, please submit an issue firstly and mention that issue in your PR.

 ## 4.3 Documentation

 Currently, all gluten documents are held at [docs](https://github.com/oap-project/gluten/tree/main/docs).
 Gluten is still under active development, and the documents may not reflect the latest designs.
 Please feel free to contact us for getting more design details or sharing your design ideas.

-CppCodingStyle.md is provided for the purpose of helping C++ developers to contribute code.
+[CppCodingStyle.md](https://github.com/oap-project/gluten/tree/main/docs/developers/CppCodingStyle.md) is provided for the purpose of helping developers keep good & consistent coding style while contributing code.
 Please propose a PR without any hesitation if you have any good idea for better coding style.
-[CppCodingStyle.md](https://github.com/oap-project/gluten/tree/main/docs/developers/CppCodingStyle.md)

 # 5 Performance

-We use Decision Support Benchmark1(TPC-H Like) to evaluate the performance for Gluten project.
+We use Decision Support Benchmark1 (TPC-H like) to evaluate Gluten's performance.
 Decision Support Benchmark1 is a query set modified from [TPC-H benchmark](http://tpc.org/tpch/default5.asp).
 Because some features are not fully supported, there are some changes during the testing.
 We use Parquet file format for Velox testing & MergeTree file format for Clickhouse testing compared to Parquet file format as baseline.
 Please check [Decision Support Benchmark1](./backends-velox/workload/tpch) has the script and queries as the examples to run the performance testing for Velox backend.

 The testing environment is using single node with 2TB datasize and using Spark3.3.2 for both baseline and Gluten.
 The Decision Support Benchmark1 result shows an overall speedup of 2.71x and up to 14.53x speedup in a single query with Gluten and Velox backend.
 Spark3.2 performance is pretty close.
 Performance data is tested in Jun.
 2023.
 Contact us if you'd like to know the latest performance number